mklef121/algo-data/golang/learn/ch7/concurrency.md

 **A thread** is a smaller and lighter entity than a process.
 Processes consist of one or more threads that have their own flow of control and stack

 **A goroutine** is the minimum Go entity that can be executed concurrently.
-The use of the word minimum is very important here, as goroutines are not autonomous entities like UNIX processes—goroutines live in OS threads that live in OS processes.
+The use of the word minimum is very important here, as goroutines are not autonomous entities like UNIX processes  —goroutines live in OS threads that live in OS processes.

-The good thing is that goroutines are lighter than threads, which, in turn, are lighter than processes—running thousands or hundreds of thousands of goroutines on a single machine is not a problem.
+The good thing is that goroutines are lighter than threads, which, in turn, are lighter than processes  —running thousands or hundreds of thousands of goroutines on a single machine is not a problem.